-(j) Cash and cash equivalents
+(j) Cash

-Cash and cash equivalents in the statements of financial position comprise cash at banks and on hand, and guaranteed investment certificates with an original maturity of three months or less, and which are readily convertible into a known amount of cash.
+Cash in the statements of financial position comprise cash at banks and on hand.
 The Company does not invest in any asset-backed deposits/investments.

 (k) Provisions

 A provision is recognized when the Company has a present legal or constructive obligation as a result of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation, and the amount of the obligation can be reliably estimated.
 If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.